AcedenD/CMPE131team4/USE_CASE_DESCRIPTION.md

 * Precondition 3: There should be at least one task scheduled to reassign the task to another user.
 * Precondition 4: The user being reassigned the task should exist in the data base and have a valid account.
 * Precondition 5: The user must enter the name of the user to whom they want to assign the task in the text field associated with the task.
-* Precondition 6: The user chould click 'Reassign Task' button.
+* Precondition 6: The user should click 'Reassign Task' button.

 ## Triggers
 * When the user clicks 'Reassign Task' button.